acrosoft-be/shared/README.md

-# shared
+# Shared
-Shared items from Acropolis Software SPRL
+Shared items from Acropolis Software SPRL.
+These shared utilities are released under the Apache 2.0 license.